Need an at-home skin treatment to cure dry and cracked heels?

 Fill a small tub with warm water.
-If you don’t have a tub, fill a small bucket with lukewarm water.
+If you don’t have a container, fill a little bucket with lukewarm water.

 Add small plastic bags to your feet.
 Re-submerge your feet into a tub filled with warm water, for another 5 to ten minutes.

 Apply a thick layer of lotion or Vaseline to your feet to complete your mini-foot rejuvenation ritual.
 Wrap your feet in Saran wrap.